 · Fort Lauderdale, Miami, West Palm Beach, Pensacola, Jacksonville, Fort Myers and Naples, 800-637-7577; wheelchairgetaways.com

 Disabled Parking Permits

-Section 316.1958 Florida Statutes provides that motor vehicles displaying a license plate or parking permit issued to a disabled person by any other state or district subject to laws of the United States shall be recognized as a valid plate or permit.
-Information is at www.hsmv.state.fl.us/dmv/disabled_pkg.html
+Section 316.1958 Florida Statutes provides that motor vehicles displaying a license plate or parking permit issued to a disabled person by any other state or district subject to laws of the United States shall be recognized as a valid plate or permit or by a foreign country that issues disabled parking permits that display the international symbol of accessibility.
+Information is at hsmv.state.fl.us/dmv/disabled